seferciogluecce/Computer-Vision-Python-Implementation/README.md

-# Pythonified Computer Vision Matlab Slide Codes
+# Computer Vision Python Implementation
 My implementations of the course BLG453E Computer Vision at Istanbul Technical University:
 Python codes for some of the in-class material.